In the past 12 months, we have seen a meteoric growth of online shopping.

 Related: How to do tailored email marketing without being creepy

 - Update your website often with new elements or feature other products on the front page.
 This is not new but cannot be stressed enough.
 It helps you test new products to see how they perform or try new strategies for old products.
 At the same time, it makes people to check on your site more often.
+You can also create an Ecommerce Sitecore Website by consulting a team like the ones from Emergent Software to make sure your project is a success and keep your sites running smoothly.

 Remember to follow other brands and influencers to see how they keep things interesting for their audience.
 They also found ideas and inspiration somewhere else, so keep the circle going and improve when you feel you need to.